Just because you're getting older doesn't mean that you can't keep up with technology...

-From large, easy-to-read screens to affordable prices for those with limited budgets, many of today's tablets offer benefits to those facing common struggles that come with aging.
+From large, easy-to-read screens to affordable prices for those with limited budgets, many of today's tablets offer benefits to those facing common struggles that come with ageing.

 So how do you know which tablet is best for you?

-Whether you're looking to upgrade or searching for your first tablet, these 4 tablets are great picks for seniors.
+Whether you're looking to upgrade or searching for your first tablet, these four tablets are great picks for seniors.

 Best Budget-Friendly Tablet for Seniors

 If you're looking for an affordable option to do the basics -- such as checking email, playing casual games, or streaming your favorite shows and movies -- the Amazon Fire HD 10 makes for a great option.